Loltolo-Lesapiti/survey-form/README.md

 ## Built With

-- Major languages- HTML, CSS and JavaScript
+- Major languages- HTML, CSS and HTML
 - Frameworks-n/a
-- Technologies n/a
+- Technologies-n/a

 ## Live Demo (if available)